mohamedsayed77/alx-interview/0x06-starwars_api/README.md

-this is my readme file starwas api
+this is my readme file starwar api